 - How do you feel when there are silence and gaps in conversations?
 What are the potential benefits of giving a conversation breathing room?

-- In one sentence, share what was most meaningful or valuable to you in the experience of this Living Room Conversation?
+- What was most meaningful / valuable to you in this Living Room Conversation

-- What new understanding or common ground did you find within this topic?
+- What learning, new understanding or common ground was found on the topic?

-- Has this conversation changed your perception of anyone in this group, including yourself?
+- How has this conversation changed your perception of anyone in this group, including yourself?

 - Is there a next step you would like to take based upon the conversation you just had?